Brand Case Study

 Take a deeper look at what went into the Sidekick brand.

-Since the initial branding in 2016, I’ve also been responsible for the photography, videography, and some product design for this Edmonton start up.
+Since the initial branding in 2016, I’ve also been responsible for the photography, videography, social media, and some product design for this Edmonton startup.

 The Sidekick Icon was created to represent the Sidekick brand in the simplest form.
-Using a combination of simple geomtery and modified lettering, the Sidekick Icon stands as a hollistic identity.
+Using a combination of simple geometry and modified lettering, the Sidekick Icon stands as a holistic identity.

 The Sidekick Icon itself is structured as an Impact Orange hexagon, a play on the brand’s first product, the Sidekick Curve.
 Although the product is called the Curve, the icon contrasts this with hard 60º angled corners, but the idea of utilizing the edge remains.
 The Impact Orange colour was formulated to represent the colour brought by using the Curve.